GM4AJK/Sitrec2/README.md

 ## Create the local (and production) server folder structure
 Sitrec can exist at the server root, or in any path.
 I use the root, but it's maybe neater to have in a folder.
 Here I'll assume it's in a folder called "s".
 You do not have to use "s", you can put it in another folder, or in the web root (like I do)

-There are five folders in the server structure
+There are six folders in the server structure
 - `sitrec` - the folder containing the Webpack compiled app and the data files (except videos).
 This is deleted and recreated when rebuilding, so don't edit anything in there, edit the
 - `sitrec-config` - contains server-side PHP configuration files - you need to edit this.
 - `sitrec-cache` - a server-side cache for terrain tiles, initially empty